alexandre-touret/rest-apis-versioning-workshop/docs/01-without_versioning.md

 At this point we have our first customer : **John Doe** who uses our API with the current specification.

+## TL;DR: What will you learn in this chapter?

+This chapter covers the following topics:

+1. How to start the platform
+2. Adding a non-breaking change and see how it doesn't impact the API Contract

 ## Prerequisites

 You must start three new shells and run [rest-book](../rest-book), [rest-number](../rest-number) and [the gateway](../gateway) modules.